nepal-flag

 1. Kathmandu to Pokhara:

 • Tourist Bus: These buses depart around 7 a.m. from near Thamel (Kantipath) and arrive at Pokhara's tourist bus park, close to Lakeside.
-The journey can take between six to nine hours, depending on road conditions.
+The journey can take between six and nine hours, depending on road conditions.
 Prices range from NPR 1,200 to NPR 1,600, depending on the level of comfort and amenities.

 2. Pokhara to Ghandruk: